thoughtbot/superglue/docs/navigation.md

 ## Single page navigation using `visit`

-Single page navigation must be explicitly enabled using a [data attribute](docs/react-redux#data-bz-visit):
+Single page navigation must be explicitly enabled using a [data attribute]

 ```jsx
   <a href='/posts' data-bz-visit={true} />